-Among other thing, Project Scarlett will implement AMD Navi technology, providing the console with a performance boost making it four times more powerful than the Xbox One X, which is already a force to be reckoned with.
-Other features that have been confirmed include 8K resolutions, real-time ray tracing, ultra-fast GDDR6 memory and a luscious new SSD set to vastly improve loading times.
+Project Scarlett will use AMD Navi technology, providing the console with a performance boost making it four times more powerful than the Xbox One X, which is already a force to be reckoned with right now.
+Other features that have been announced include 8K resolutions, real-time ray tracing, ultra-fast GDDR6 memory and a luscious new SSD set to vastly improve loading times.

-Plenty of information is still emerging on Project Scarlett ahead of its anticipated 2020 release, so Trusted Reviews has compiled everything you need to know including all the latest news, release date, specs, games and more.
+Plenty of information is still emerging on Xbox 2/Project Scarlett ahead of its anticipated 2020 release, so Trusted Reviews has compiled everything you need to know including all the latest news, release date, specs, games and more.

 Xbox 2 – What is Project Scarlett?

 Project Scarlett is the new code name for the next-generation of Xbox.
 While we didn’t get a proper look at the console Microsoft’s E3 2019 press conference, we were shown a trailer that teased various bits of information about the incoming Xbox.
 Have a look for yourself in the video below:

 Xbox 2 release date – When is Xbox Project Scarlett coming out?